 FAQs | Psychotherapy Portland for Anxiety, LGBTQ+ Clients, and Mindfulness-Based Therapy

 Eric Goodwin, Licensed Professional Counselor, is a Portland-based therapist providing LGBTQ+ affirming counseling and anxiety therapy.
-He offers in-person sessions in Portland and online therapy across Oregon.
+He offers online therapy in Portland and across Oregon.

-Whether you’re exploring anxiety therapy in Portland, looking for a LGBTQ therapist who truly understands, or wondering how mindfulness-based therapy can support you, I know it helps to get some answers before you reach out.
-That’s what this page is here for.
+Whether you’re exploring anxiety therapy in Portland, looking for an LGBTQ therapist who understands the importance of being fully seen, or wondering how IFS or mindfulness-informed therapy can support you, it can help to have clear answers before reaching out.

 What is psychotherapy, and how can it help?